AzureCosmosDB/CosmicMemory/README.md

 **Two Ways to Store Memories:**

-1. **Client-Side RAM Stack** - Store conversation turns in a client-side memory stack for immediate access during active sessions.
+1. **Client-side in-memory** - Store conversation turns in a client-side memory stack for immediate access during active sessions.
 Later, write the accumulated memories to Azure Cosmos DB for persistence and enable advanced retrieval inside threads or across-thread semantic search.

-2. **Direct Cosmos DB Operations** - Write and read memories directly to and from Azure Cosmos DB for immediate persistence.
+2. **Azure Cosmos DB for persistance and advanced retrieval** - Write and read memories directly to and from Azure Cosmos DB for immediate persistence.
 This approach ensures every interaction is durably stored and immediately available for advanced search and retrieval operations.

 ## Core Functionalities